 Amazonian products, which are the basis of regional culinary preparations, are almost the same as in the lowlands of the Amazonian countries, although with other names.

-The same happens with some animals of the forest: the picure or agouti (Dasyprocta variegata), the lapa (Agouti paca), the labiate-cheeked peccary (Tayassu pecari), the collared peccary (Tayassu tajacu), the chiguire or capibara (Hydrochaerus hydrochaeris ),the tapir or tapir (Tapirus terrestris), the deer (Mazama americana), etc.
+Additionally, there are animals of the forest: the picure or agouti (Dasyprocta variegata), the lapa (Agouti paca), the labiate-cheeked peccary (Tayassu pecari), the collared peccary (Tayassu tajacu), the chiguire or capybara (Hydrochaerus hydrochaeris), the tapir (Tapirus terrestris), and the deer (Mazama americana), etc.

 Haute cuisine in the Venezuelan Amazon gastronomy